Chapter Thirty-Five: In the Ashes of the Midnight Sun

 "I've seen the way you've treated your past girlfriends, and well, I never approved of them so I kept my distance.
 Hermione is different.
 You should always show your appreciation with gifts and trinkets and, for the love of Merlin, be romantic—"

 At that, he decided it was the perfect time for a subject change.
 "I think I left a few robes in my room and I'm going to go…and get them…"

 Narcissa smiled.
 "I understand why this conversation would be a bit awkward."

 "A bit?"
 Draco snorted.
 "Try, dreadfully."
 He shifted his weight.
 "I know what my duties are to her and to the preservation of our…relationship."
-At that, she raised a perfect blonde brow and he tried to assure her.
+At that, she raised a perfect brow and he tried to assure her.
 "I do.
 Believe me, and we're not…like that.
-Granger wouldn't know what to do with a trinket, and if I ever decided to be 'romantic,' she would think I was possessed or something.
+Granger wouldn't know what to do with a trinket, and if I ever decided to be romantic, she would think I was possessed.
 Thank you for the advice, but I'm—we're—going to do things our way."

 Instead of looking affronted, Narcissa flashed a wide smile and went about straightening the room.
 They were meaningless tasks that she could've done with a spell, but Draco, who was a bit confused by her reaction, took to watching her with his back against the freshly dried walls.

 He vaguely remembered doing something similar when he was a young boy, except he was likely sitting on the floor with his legs folded Indian-style and a scowl of boredom and disapproval on his face.
 Now, it felt oddly refreshing to do this, to stand and watch his mother do something pointless without worrying about…well, anything.
 And Draco found himself wondering if this was what it could be like for him.
 A simple, worry-free existence.